529 Plans: The ins and outs of contributions and withdrawals

 Lump-sum vs. periodic contributions

 A common question is whether to fund a 529 plan gradually over time, or with a lump sum.
-The lump sum would seem to be better because 529 plan earnings grow tax deferred--the sooner you put money in, the sooner you can start to generate earnings.
+The lump sum would seem to be better because 529 plan earnings grow tax deferred — so the sooner you put money in, the sooner you can start to potentially generate earnings.
 Investing a lump sum may also save you fees over the long run.
-But the lump sum may have unwanted gift tax consequences, and your opportunities to change an investment portfolio are limited.
+But the lump sum may have unwanted gift tax consequences, and your opportunities to change your investment portfolio are limited.
 Gradual investing may let you easily direct future contributions to other portfolios in the plan.
+And realistically, many parents may not be able to fund their account with a lump sum, but they may be able to easily make monthly investments.

 Qualified withdrawals are tax free